pragyamis/SpotifySentimentAnalysis/README.md

 |sadness	| 5165
 |Grand Total	| 19122

+Accuracy of the model trained with Logistic Regression was around 60%.

 ## Software usage documentation (how to use the app):
 1. Visit the following link in your web browser: `http://3.15.223.174:4200/`
 1. Login with Spotify account.